Dov Schperling

 Dov Schperling (דב שפרלינג, or Boris Shperling; 17 December 1937 – 5 Mar 2014) was a Zionist activist and leader who was amongst the first Jews to immigrate from the Soviet Union to Israel.
 He began his Zionist advocacy during the reign of the communists in the Soviet Union, when such activity was illegal, and as a consequence was imprisoned in a Russian gulag for two years.
-After his released, he emigrated to Israel, there he continued his struggle for the freedom of Soviet Jews.
+After his release, he emigrated to Israel, there he continued his struggle for the freedom of Soviet Jews.
 He was a member of the Herut right wing party and was a delegate of the Jewish Agency to Austria.

 Early life

 Dov Schperling was born in 1937 in Riga, Latvia.
 His father Samuel (Sasha) was a soldier in the Latvian army and his mother was a housewife.
 In 1941, his mother fled with Dov from the advancing Nazi forces, to East USSR and his father joined the ranks of the Latvian division of the Red Army to fight against the Nazis.
 In 1945, after the liberation of Riga they returned and reunited with his father.
 His mother and his father, who worked in commerce, and Dov lived with three families of relatives in a two-room apartment.
 In 1950 his father died of a heart attack.